tlongers/doccydoc/sphinx/source/incidents.rst

 **Guidance for use**

-Where research indicates that an incident occurred at a location that can be geocoded precisely, we record this data in the pair of fields called ``Incident: Site, Exact Location``.
+Where research indicates that an incident occurred at a location that can be geocoded precisely, we record this data in the pair of fields called ``Incident: Site, Exact Location (Coordinate Pair or Gazetteer Name and Identity Number)``.
 This field pair will take input in two ways:

-- A coordinate pair in EPSG:4326 format: The number for longitude should go in ``incident:site_exact_location_name`` and the number for latitude should go in ``incident:site_exact_location_id``
+- A coordinate pair in EPSG:4326 format: The number for longitude should go in ``incident:site_exact_location_name_longitude`` and the number for latitude should go in ``incident:site_exact_location_id_latitude``.
-- if the gazetteer in use is Open Street Maps, then we use an OSM object name and ID number: The OSM object name should go in ``incident:site_exact_location_name`` and the OSM object ID should go in ``incident:site_exact_location_id``.
+- if the gazetteer in use is Open Street Maps, then we use an OSM object name and ID number: The OSM object name should go in ``incident:site_exact_location_name_longitude`` and the OSM object ID should go in ``incident:site_exact_location_id_latitude``.

 Incident: Site, Nearest Settlement
 ----------------------------------